The W.G. Hart Legal Workshop 2018

 The 2018 Workshop will be held at the Institute from Monday 11 June 2018 to Tuesday 12 June 2018.

-Please see the IALS Events Calendar for full information on Law, Society and Administration in a Changing World (W G Hart Legal Workshop 2017), including the workshop programme
+Please see the IALS Events Calendar for full information on Building a 21st Century Bill of Rights (W G Hart Legal Workshop 2018), including the workshop programme and booking options.

 The 2018 W G Hart Legal Workshop will explore the construction of an effective 21st century bill of rights.